theluxaz/Python-EVM/Readme.md

 Added functionality for both execution and transaction context.
 Added instruction related to them such as CALLDATACOPY or GASLIMIT.
 Added EXTCODESIZE, EXTCODECOPY and EXTCODEHASH.

 ### Day 6: (July 11)
 Added functionality for ADDRESS and BALANCE.
 Added logging opcodes such as LOG0.
-Started refactoring application to accommodate CREATE instructions.
+Started refactoring the application to accommodate CREATE instructions.

 <!-- LICENSE -->